ApopheniaPays/dextassistant/README.md

 #Clicking on the built-in upgrade link will automatically upgrade your script to the new name, version and repo.

-#Below are the final notes for the previous version.
+#Below are the final notes for the transition version.

 # DYORassistant (formerly "DEXTassistant")